at1as/BetteREST/README.md

 ```bash
 $ ./bin/better_rest
 ```
 To try BetteR, without installing the Gem, it's also hosted on [Heroku](http://better-rest.herokuapp.com/).
-Note that when run on Heroku, some of functionality won't work due to lack of access to the filesystem (saving logs, etc.).
-Also note that this is likely to be from an older commit.
+Note that when run on Heroku, the build is likely to be from a much older commit.

 ### Dependencies

-Requires a ruby installation with the following gems installed:
-- sinatra
-- typhoeus
-- vegas
-- json
+See Gemfile for dependencies

 ### TODO

-* POSTMAN import
 * OAuth/OAuth2 support
 * Update current deprecated Basic/Digest Auth method
 * Download to file
 * Support more than one variable
-* Delete logs
+* Delete logs (front-end)